Site news

 Published: 2007 June 28

 A long-delayed mission launched the new version of the inflatable spacecraft, promising to become a precursor of future private space station.
-The launch of the Dnepr rocket took place on June 28, 2007, at 19:02 Moscow Time from a strategic missile base near Dombarovskiy in southern Russia, carrying Genesis-2 payload into the low-Earth orbit for the American private company Bigelow Aerospace.
+The launch of the Dnepr rocket took place on June 28, 2007, at 19:02 Moscow Time from a strategic missile base near Dombarovsky in southern Russia, carrying Genesis-2 payload into the low-Earth orbit for the American private company Bigelow Aerospace.

 The vehicle headed northeast to reach orbit with the inclination 64 degrees toward the Equator.
 The first stage of the rocket was expected to impact in the Tyumen Region of Russia, the second stage would splash down in the Pacific Ocean, while the third would reach the orbit along with the Genesis-2 payload.